Photo courtesy from Film Director Ioannis Papaloizou from his documentary Waves Won't Stop (2025)

 Awards

-The event is free for LMU Faculty and students
+The event was free for LMU Faculty and students.
+Members outside the LMU community purchased tickets directly from LAGFF.

 Sponsored by the LMU Department of Classics & Archaeology and the Dean of the Bellarmine College of Liberal Arts